spinnaker/spinnaker/docs/commands.md

  * `--omit-config`: (*Default*: `false`) WARNING: This is considered an advanced command, and may break your deployment if used incorrectly.

 This guarantees that no configuration will be generated for this deployment.
 This is useful for staging artifacts for later manual configuration.
+ * `--prep-only`: (*Default*: `false`) This does just the prep work, and not the actual deployment.
+Only useful at the moment if you want to just clone the repositories for a localgit setup.
  * `--service-names`: (*Default*: `[]`) When supplied, only install or update the specified Spinnaker services.